spacelift-io/terraform-provider-spacelift/docs/data-sources/current_space.md

 page_title: "spacelift_current_space Data Source - terraform-provider-spacelift"
 subcategory: ""
 description: |-
   spacelift_current_space is a data source that provides information about the space that an administrative stack is in if the run is executed within Spacelift by a stack or module.
-This allows makes it easier to create resources within the same space.
+This  makes it easier to create resources within the same space.
 ---

 # spacelift_current_space (Data Source)

 `spacelift_current_space` is a data source that provides information about the space that an administrative stack is in if the run is executed within Spacelift by a stack or module.
-This allows makes it easier to create resources within the same space.
+This  makes it easier to create resources within the same space.

 ## Example Usage